Contrastive Learning for Unsupervised Domain Adaptation of Time Series: with Adapting Other CL Methods

-The results confirm our choice for MoCo instead of SimCLR in capturing the semantic information in time series.
+The results confirm our choice for MoCo instead of SimCLR in capturing the contextual representation in time series.
 Specifically, our \framework improves the result of \framework w/ SimCLR in all tasks by a large margin.
-Despite being inferior to our \framework, \framework w/ SimCLR achieves better UDA performance compared to other baseline methods in decompensation prediction from MIMIC to AUMC, in-hospital mortality prediction from AUMC to MIMIC, and length of stay prediction from MIMIC to AUMC.
-This shows the importance of leveraging the semantic information into unsupervised domain adaptation.
-Besides, it highlights that our \framework can be further improved in the future with the recent advances in capturing the semantic information of time series.
+Despite being inferior to our \framework, \framework w/ SimCLR achieves better UDA performance compared to other baseline methods in decompensation prediction from MIMIC to AUMC, mortality prediction from AUMC to MIMIC, and length of stay prediction from MIMIC to AUMC.
+This shows the importance of leveraging the contextual representation into unsupervised domain adaptation.
+Besides, it highlights that our \framework can be further improved in the future with the recent advances in capturing the contextual representation of time series.